tru-ID/app-example-android/README.md

 ## Getting Started

 - Clone or unzip the PhoneCheckExample into a directory.
-- Open the project with your Android Capabile IDE
+- Open the project with your Android Capable IDE
 - Connect your phone to your computer so it's used for running the PhoneCheckExample application
 - Turn off WiFi on your mobile device
 - Run the application from your IDE
 - Enter the phone number for the mobile device in the UI
-- Press the done keyboard key or touch the "Sign in" button
+- Press the done keyboard key or touch the "Verify my phone number" button
-- You will see a toast notification indicating the result of the Phone Check
+- You will see the result of the Phone Check
-- Get in touch: please email feedback@4auth.io with any questions
+- Get in touch: please email feedback@tru.id with any questions

 ## Notes